SIDN/rollover-mon/README.md

 - For the option _trustchain_ the behavior of the _--details_ parameter has changed.
 It now saves a time series of the resolver state as a CSV and plots the timeseries as a PDF.
 - Plotting requires matplotlib library
-- _config.ini_ has 2 new parameters to define where to store
+- _config.ini_ has 2 new parameters to define where to store the CSV and PDF

 ## Introduction